 How does fiction serve truth and why use this format?

-- An obvious reason he writes using this method is a desire to protect the identities of the people involved.
+- An obvious reason a writer uses autofiction is a desire to protect the identities of the people involved.
 Knausgaard famously or infamously ignores this, and anyone who shares his last name is now famous in Norway.
 Some for good, some not so much.
 Many family members aren’t exactly happy about the fame or the telling, and several have tried to block further publication.
-The question of including bad behavior of friends and family in writing is a difficult one for authors.
+The question of including bad behavior of friends and family in writing is difficult for authors.
 Should I tell the truth?
 Should I risk relationships?
 Is publication the best venue to air grievances?
-Though meant to be fiction, Knausgaard makes the decision to ignore their questions.
+Though meant to be fiction, Knausgaard decides to ignore their questions.
 My view is that, if you don’t want me to include your snide behavior in a book or article, then you shouldn’t act like as ass.
 It’s really that easy.

 - An equally obvious reason is to increase entertainment value.
 Lots of non-fiction is boring.
-Often memoirs are simply handed out to friends and supporters as a PR stunt and then used as door stops.
+Memoirs are often simply handed out to friends and supporters as a PR stunt and then used as door stops.
 No one reads them.
 Memoir is your story.
-And unless your story is fascinating – and not many are – it will likely never be published.
+And unless your story is fascinating – and few are – it will likely never be published.
 Knausgaard skirts this limitation and uses fiction and the framework of his experience to write a larger story that is putatively in search of universal truths within the mundane acts of daily living.